 Trump also issued a directive “preventing the harmful export of critically needed” personal protective equipment (PPE).
 Such export restrictions are controversial, and this particular power had not been used since the Cold War.
 CFR Senior Fellow Jennifer Hillman has warned that they “work to the detriment of the world’s ability to distribute these scarce medical resources to where they are needed most with the minimal amount of red tape.”

 In one of his first official acts as president, Biden signed an executive order directing his administration to identify shortfalls in the supply of materials needed for the pandemic response and use the DPA to address them, if necessary.
-Biden’s COVID-19 response coordinator, Jeff Zients, said the administration has identified twelve supply gaps, including in masks, gloves, and testing swabs.
-The order also tasks the administration with ensuring adequate supplies for future pandemics, including by improving supply chains and expanding the Strategic National Stockpile.
+The order also tasked the administration with ensuring adequate supplies for future pandemics, including by improving supply chains and expanding the Strategic National Stockpile.

 Since then, the Biden administration has used the DPA to spur vaccine production by helping manufacturers secure the equipment and components needed to make doses.
 It has also used the law to expand access to testing.
 In December 2021, the administration announced plans to distribute half a billion COVID-19 tests, leveraging the DPA to speed up production in response to the fast-spreading omicron variant of the coronavirus.